nexro/quadrocopter/README.md

 - You can connect a LED to pin 47.
 This LED turns on, when the quadrocopter is calibrated and ready to fly

 ## Annotation
 The work on this code is still in progress.
 I'm sure it is not perfect and there are still important features missing.
-Feel free to participate :)
+Feel free to contribute :)